KTH/devops-course/contributions/executable-tutorial/ponorman/README.md

 ## Description

-_I want to give a tutorial about how to use MLflow can be used in MLops_
+_I want to give a tutorial about how to use MLflow to train, track and deploy a server which can respond which can serve predictions when given data.

 **Relevance**